micheal081/features-manager/README.md

 // Check if the 'premiumFeature' is enabled for the given user and location context const isPremiumFeatureEnabled = featureFlag.isFeatureEnabled('premiumFeature', userContext, locationContext);
 console.log(`Is Premium Feature Enabled: ${isPremiumFeatureEnabled}`); // true

+// Check if the 'betaFeature' is enabled for the given user const isBetaFeatureEnabled = featureFlag.isFeatureEnabled('betaFeature', userContext, locationContext);
+console.log(`Is Beta Feature Enabled: ${isBetaFeatureEnabled}`); // The output will be true or false based on percentage rollout

+// Check if the 'stableFeature' is enabled for the given user const isStableFeatureEnabled = featureFlag.isFeatureEnabled('stableFeature', userContext, locationContext);
+console.log(`Is Stable Feature Enabled: ${isStableFeatureEnabled}`); // true
 ```

 ### Sample Outputs